The Case of FBA as a DEX Processing Model: DEX under CLOB and FBA

-\begin{proof} Let $s_{k}$ denote the spread at the $k$-th level.
-In equilibrium, liquidity provision and front-running have the same profits because arbitrageurs can choose their roles freely.
+The key to the proof is that in equilibrium, market-making and front-running strategies yield the same profits because arbitrageurs can choose strategies freely. \begin{proof} Let $s_{k}$ denote the spread at the $k$-th level.
 In a DEX, unlike in centralized exchanges, an arbitrageur can also front-run privately informed traders.
 Since a transaction may be submitted by a common investor or privately informed trader, the front-runner can expect premiums when privately informed traders arrive.
-This happens with probability $\frac{\player{pr}}{\player{pr} + \player{i}}$ if the arbitrageur always front-runs ($\mathsf{g}_k=\vec{1}$ for $k=1,\ldots, Q$).
-More meaningfully, the arbitrageur front-runs at the $k$-th level with probability $\mathsf{g}_{k}\in [0,1]$.
-As described, the front-running transaction beats a target transaction with probability $p^*$.
+This happens with probability $\frac{\player{pr}}{\player{pr} + \player{i}}$ if the arbitrageur always front-runs ($\vec{\mathsf{g}} = \vec{1}$).
+More meaningfully, let the arbitrageur front-run at the $k$-th level with probability $\vec{\mathsf{g}}_{k}\in [0,1]$.
+As described, let the front-running transaction beat a user's transaction with probability $p^*$.